 Our guiding principle is to ensure that each student achieves their best by recognising their own gifts and talents.
-At MacKillop College we realise that students have varying intellectual and pastoral needs.
-The Select Entry Accelerated Program gives year 10 students the opportunity to commence their VCE pathway early.
+At MacKillop College, we realise that students have varying intellectual and pastoral needs.
+The Select Entry Accelerated Program allows Year 10 students the opportunity to commence their VCE pathway early.

-Successful applicants will meet the criteria listed below and have the support of two subject teachers.
+Successful applicants will meet the criteria listed below and have the support of two subject teachers:

-- Obtain above 85% average in English, the relevant subject and across all subjects studied - Meet College attendance and behavioural requirements - Display resilience and perseverance when work is challenging - Maintain a high worth ethic and work in a mature manner - Manage personal learning and submit work punctually - Research and think independently - Display a positive attitude and willingness to seek teacher assistance
+- obtain above 80% average across all relevant subjects studied - meet College behavioural and attendance requirements - display resilience and perseverance when work is challenging - demonstrate work ethic - take responsibility for personal learning and submit work punctually - research and think independently - display positive participation and teamwork in class - display a positive attitude and willingness to seek teacher assistance.

 Before selecting a VCE subject, it is important that students read the unit descriptions for the subject they wish to study.
-Full descriptions of these units can be found in the Senior Pathways Handbook which is available on the MacKillop College website.
+Full descriptions of these units can be found in the Senior Pathways Handbook, which is available on the MacKillop College website.